Vertical Wood Siding | Beauty And A Unique Appearance

 Creates The Illusion Of More Height

 Vertical panels make a home look taller.
 This is a great feature to make a normal home look more stately and a shorter home look average height.
+Many homeowners really like this effect, which can create the look of a classic, stately home.

 Beautiful To Look At